SportNow/front_end/README.md

 SportsPartner is very popular, having matched over 100,000 people over 8 years, and can be used from a web browser without requiring a smartphone.
 SportsPartner allows someone to find a partner to play with.
 To do this, SportsPartner users must specify their sport, gender, and age range preference as well as write a short description of themselves.
-These users are also able to “hi­five” others or send messages.
-SportNow will support user descriptions​, but will not include a “hi­five” system.
+These users are also able to “hifive” others or send messages.
+SportNow will support user descriptions​, but will not include a “hifive” system.
 Because SportsPartner is not meant for group activities, only a limited range of sports options are provided.
 This is a drawback that SportNow will attempt to remedy by offering a wider range of possibilities (e.g. 10­player soccer or volleyball).
 Only people in the UK can join SportsPartner, whereas SportNow will have no region­based restrictions.
 Unlike SportNow, SportsPartner makes no use of Facebook or other single sign­on services.
 The SportsPartner service is simple because it is only for sports involving pairs.
 SportNow will support group activities​, requiring more complexity but with a greater potential for